kaviththiranga/katacoda-scenarios/ballerina-hello-world/step1.md

-A public function named main is considered as an entry point to a Ballerina program.
+A public function named ```main``` is considered as an entry point to a Ballerina program.

-This program will simply print the given message to standard out.
+Below program will simply print the given message to standard out.

 Copy the Hello World example into the editor.
 Once copied, file will be automatically saved.